pmiggs/Py-Maze_Pathfinder/README.md

 <h2>Description</h2>
-This was a major project I did during undergrad.
-It was the final test to get into one of the distinguished research labs in my college (Physics).
+This was a major project I did during my undergraduate.
+It was the final test to get into one of the known research labs in my college (Physics).
 Essentially, I was an applicant to that research lab.<br/>
 <kbd>
 <img src="Py_Maze_Problem_Statement.png" width="410" height="410">
 </kbd>
 <br/>
 <br/>
 It was all fine and dandy until I saw we were limited to using NumPy and Matplotlib.
-I believe they were weaning us from specialized libraries to assess our core programming know-how and problem-solving capabilities.
+I believe they were preventing us from specialized libraries to assess our core programming know-how and problem-solving capabilities.

 <h2>Programming Proper (WIP)</h2>
 The instructions were clear.
 I needed to